 When compiling a list of the “best” countries for dogs and dog lovers to relocate to, we took a few factors into consideration.
 Firstly, we considered statistics from World Animal Protection International – these statistics provide information on which countries have the best standards of care for animals.
-We've also considered news articles, tourist guides, ex-pat accounts, and noted local practices with regards to animal care.
+We've also considered news articles, tourist guides, and ex-pat accounts and noted local practices with regard to animal care.

-Austria is easily one of the top countries in the world when it comes to fighting animal cruelty, enacting laws that protect pets and it’s a gorgeous place to live as well.
-Before the rest of developed world started catching up, years ago Austria has already enacted very strict animal rights laws with violators facing huge fines and even jail time.
-They've also been on top of different animal related scams and banned online ads for selling pets.
+Austria is easily one of the top countries in the world when it comes to fighting animal cruelty and enacting laws that protect pets, and it’s a gorgeous place to live as well.
+Before the rest of the developed world started catching up years ago, Austria had already enacted very strict animal rights laws with violators facing huge fines and even jail time.
+They've also been on top of different animal-related scams and banned online ads for selling pets.

 In Switzerland, you must first demonstrate your ability to become a good dog owner before you're allowed to bring a new pup home.
 Aspiring pet owners must first complete a course to exemplify their understanding of the skills needed to own a dog and what goes into proper care for a dog.
 Not only that, but they must also take a written and practical test before being permitted a dog!

 Germany is very dog-friendly, but they do discriminate against certain breeds and have regulations banning these breeds.
-The law specifies three categories for how “dangerous” a dog is, with Category I listing most dangerous breeds such as Bully breeds, Mastiffs and other large dogs with a history of fighting.
-These dogs cannot be imported, sold or bred in Germany.
-So if you own or decide to adopt one of the more commonly banned breeds, apparently you’re just not welcome.
+The law specifies three categories for how “dangerous” a dog is, with Category I listing the most dangerous breeds, such as Bully breeds, Mastiffs, and other large dogs with a history of fighting.
+These dogs cannot be imported, sold, or bred in Germany.
+So if you own or decide to adopt one of the more commonly banned breeds, apparently, you’re just not welcome.